Bélizaire and the Frey Children: History of the painting

-It is uncertain exactly when the figure of Bélizaire was painted out of the composite.
+It is uncertain exactly when the figure of Bélizaire was painted out of the composition.
 According to one family legend, it happened around the time he was sold.
-Contemporary researchers believe a Frey family descendant had the figure painted out around the turn of the 20th century.
+Because cracks had formed on the surface of the paint before the figure of Bélizaire had been painted out, the repainting is thought to have taken place around the turn of the 20th century.
+At this time, the whites in New Orleans were unlikely to want to display a painting with a mixed race subject.
 When the family donated the painting to the New Orleans Museum of Art in 1972, the museum was informed that an enslaved person had been painted out, but no action was taken by the museum.

-The painting was deaccessioned from the museum's collection in 2005, and the acquirer removed the overpaint.
-Conservator Katja Grauman treated small areas and discovered the presence of Bélizaire.
+The painting was deaccessioned from the museum's collection in 2004, and auctioned at Christie's in 2005.
+The buyer had the overpaint removed from Bélizaire's portrait by conservator Katja Grauman in 2005.
+She began by treating small areas.
+The New York Times reproduces a pre-treatment photographic detail, in which Bélizaire's image is faintly visible.

-The collector Jeremy K. Simien purchased the painting in 2021 and had it further restored by Craig Crawford, who removed remaining overpaint.
+The Baton Rouge-based collector Jeremy K. Simien, who researches multi-racial Creole culture and history, had been searching for the painting for years.
+He purchased it in 2021, after he alerted the New Orleans Museum and it did not show interest in the painting.
+Simien had it further restored by Craig Crawford, who removed remaining overpaint.
 (Crawford had earlier restored another New Orleans painting where lace had been painted over because a restorer had incorrectly determined that the subject would not have worn lace, because of her race.)
-Simien also commissioned the historian Katy Morlas Shannon to research Bélizaire's identity and history, thus recovering his name and year of birth which was previously unrecorded in the museum documentation.
+Simien also commissioned the historian Katy Morlas Shannon to research Bélizaire's identity and history, thus recovering his name and year of birth, which was previously unrecorded in the museum documentation.

+When Simien learned that Bélizaire had lived long enough to be free, that knowledge "lifted a weight of sorrow I hadn’t realized I was carrying.
+I have often referred to him as ‘Our Bélizaire,’ because his story belongs to all of us now."
+Simien added: "I believe the painting of Bélizaire and its story of erasure is very much akin to Black history in the United States: erased, recovered, and now — hopefully — celebrated and included in mainstream narratives.”

+The painting was purchased by the Metropolitan Museum of Art in 2023 and is currently on view in the American Wing.
+Additionally, the Metropolitan was given a painting attributed to John Heaton called Child of the Van Rensselaer Family with Servant (c.
+1730), which, according to the museum website, is the “only known naturalistic likeness of a colonial Black resident of Albany,” New York.
+It hangs next to the Bélizaire portrait, close to Emanuel Leutze's Washington Crossing the Delaware (1851), as the museum celebrates the 250th anniversary of the U.S.